Gothic Paintings of Alaiza and Gazeo

 Close by, in Alaitza, in the same municipality of Iruraiz-Gauna, we can find the 13th century church of Santa María de la Asunción.
 Its reddish paintings are less elaborate but more surprising than those found at Gazeo, since they recreate scenes of war that could well represent a moment from one of the many armed conflicts that the region experienced during the 14th century.

 Añua, in the municipality of Elburgo and only 14 kilometres from Vitoria-Gasteiz, guards the third “gem” of the region.
 In this charming picturesque village, a welcoming bridge allows us to approach the magnificent apse of the Church of Natividad de Nuestra Señora, built during the transition from Romanesque to Gothic.

 The walls of this 13th century temple, a milestone for pilgrims travelling the inland Basque section of St. James’s Way, blend tradition and new approaches to construction.

 The best way to discover these “gems” is to take one of the scheduled guided tours.
-Visits are conducted every Saturday of the year, starting from the village of Añua at 10:30, while in July and August they are also conducted on Tuesdays (same time).
+Visits are conducted every Saturday of the year, starting from Gazeo at 11:00.
 It is also possible to arrange visits or organise special visits for groups.

 The three churches are easy to reach as they are all located close the the A-1.
 The three villages where the churches are located are all near Vitoria-Gasteiz, ranging between 15 and 25 kilometres, so a private vehicle is the best way to visit them.